javidel/modern-data-warehouse/blockchain/blockchain.md

 ## Task 1: Create Blockchain Table

+1. Before start the exercise you need to **Download the Data**.
+Download the CSV dataset from the following [LINK](https://objectstorage.eu-frankfurt-1.oraclecloud.com/n/fro8fl9kuqli/b/json_data/o/revenue.csv)

 1. Let's create the Blockchain table.
 For that we need go go to SQL.
 We can find it in Database Actions.

     ![Go to DB Actions](./images/go-dbactions.png)